npezza93/chat/README.md

 Simple Rails chat plugin that allows users to talk to one or more people at a time that leverages ActionCable.

 ## Getting Started
 `WARNING:` This gem relies on ActionCable therefore Rails 5.0.0 is a minimum.
-An authentication system must be setup before installing 'chat'.
+For help setting up ActionCable when coming from an old version of Rails view [this](https://www.github.com/npezza93/chat/blob/master/action_cable_setup.md).
+Also, an authentication system must be setup before installing `chat`, like Devise, Clearance, or your own custom solution.
 The generator will only run unless a users table exists.

-Add this line to your application's Gemfile:
+Add Chat to your application's Gemfile:

 ```ruby
 gem 'chat'